 Scott Hammond - drums

-Scott is probably best known for playing rock music with Ian Anderson/Jethro Tull all over the globe since 2010 but he's not just a rocker.
+Scott is probably best known for his playing in the rock band Jethro Tull all over the globe since 2010 but he's not just a rocker.
 Jazz, especially in the organ trio setting, has always been close to Scott's heart and this trio shows a more subtle side to his playing.

-In the jazz world Scott has worked with Alan Barnes, Tina May, Herb Geller, Bobby Wellins, Jason Rebello, Pee Wee Ellis and many others.
+In the jazz world Scott has worked with Alan Barnes, Tina May, Herb Geller, Bobby Wellins, Jason Rebello, Pee Wee Ellis, Dave Newton, The Nigel Price Trio and many others.
 He is also the founder member of the band Jingu Bang - a force to be reckoned with.